4.6

 Sam Yot 0.9 km Blue-Line MRT

-423 Charoen Krung Road, Bangkok
+423 Charoen Krung Road Bangkok

-- 14'247 Ratings
+- 14'247 Ratings (Sources: 1)

 One of the famous temples in Yaowarat, Wat Mangkon Kamalawat offers many religious activities in a great atmosphere.
 The temple has better rules than many others, as it doesn't allow the use of incense, which usually produces a lot of smoke.
 This makes the experience more pleasant for visitors.